All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 Hi, Sean.

-So you've reported that dozens, maybe hundreds of Afghan evacuees have failed the vetting process and have been brought to the U.S., some even on the terror terrorist watch list.
+So you've reported that dozens, maybe hundreds of Afghan evacuees have failed the vetting process and have been brought to the U.S. Some even on the terrorist watch list.

 Nobody's addressing what's going to be done with these people.

-You can't very well take them back to Afghanistan, and I can't rem can't imagine a third party country is going to want them.
+You can't very well take them back to Afghanistan, and I can't imagine a third-party country is going to want them.

 Look, I mean, with Biden open borders, I guess he would absorb, you know, all of this population, but I don't think it's the United States' obligation to do so.

-Uh our promise to our Afghan allies was that if this day ever came, we'd get him the hell out of there.
+Our promise to our Afghan allies was that if this day ever came, we'd get them the hell out of there.

 We won't have any presence on the ground militarily 24 hours from now.

-Anybody is left behind is a is behind enemy lines with radical terrorists, and they're gonna be hunted down one by one.
+Anybody who's left behind is behind enemy lines with radical terrorists, and they're going to be hunted down one by one.

-And when they are discovered, if they are Afghans that supported us, remember we left the biometric, so that they're gonna say, look into this camera.
+And when they are discovered, if they are Afghans that supported us, remember, we left the biometric so that they're going to say, look into this camera.

 And if there's a match, you will die.

-So I I'm all for supporting the Afghanis that helped us and risk their lives with us, but I'm concerned about the ones that they've already brought here who were vetting on route on the airplane, but nobody's talking about what they're gonna do with these people that have failed vetting and are on terrorist watch lists, even that are already on U.S. soil.
+So I'm all for supporting the Afghanis that helped us and risked their lives with us, but I'm concerned about the ones that they've already brought here who were vetting en route on the airplane, but nobody's talking about what they're going to do with these people that have failed vetting and are on terrorist watch lists even that are already on U.S. soil.

 I'd send them back if you want my honest opinion.